 I first tried simmering the nuts in milk, which softens them, but renders them too lactic for my taste.
 The result had a milky, cereal-like texture and the nut got buried (thanks, Thomas Keller).
-I was afraid that in their hard and whole state they would behave like ball-bearings in the blender, but the paste soon comes and only a few drips of oil are necessary.
-Some nuts – cashews, brazils, macadamias for example – have a higher oil content, so almost nothing more is needed when blitzing them.
+I was afraid that in their hard and whole state they would behave like ball-bearings in the blender, but the paste soon comes.

-Supermarket shelves here groan with nut butters of every description and every possible combination.
+Supermarket shelves here (in LA) groan with nut butters of every description and every possible combination.
 The truly hideous gingerbread concoction Speculoos is currently doing the rounds, but of course peanut butter wins hands down.
 Most commercial ones are full of sugar, the nuts themselves having been stripped of any nutritional value by the time they are potted.
-They’ve done an amazing job at marketing something that takes minutes to make at home; I have been wedded to my shop-bought jars since childhood.
+They’ve done an amazing job at marketing something that takes seconds to make at home; I too have been wedded to shop-bought jars since childhood.